Skip to main content

 Two-factor authentication (2FA)

-Updated over a week ago
+Updated this week

 Two-factor authentication (2FA) is an extra layer of security that requires you to enter a one-time code, in addition to your username and password, each time you log into the TELUS Collaborative Health Record (CHR).
 This makes it harder for unauthorized individuals to access your account and patient database.

-You can enable or disable two-factor authentication for all users in your clinic (see Disabling two-factor authentication (2FA) for another user).
+If you have the Edit Other Users permission, you can enable or disable two-factor authentication for any user in your clinic.
+Refer to Disabling two-factor authentication (2FA) for another user.

 Did this answer your question?